Travel & Tourism

 There’s plenty of practical experience in real-life situations and roles on these courses.
 Our facilities include a fully equipped aeroplane cabin.
 You can test your skills and confidence working at events or on work placement as you work towards your qualification.

-Depending on the level and type of course you undertake, you may complete units in cruise operations, European destinations, UK destinations, marketing, aviation and airline operations, airline safety and security, crew room duties, airline emergency procedures, the business of travel and tourism, customer service, communication and more.
+Depending on the level and type of programme you undertake, you may complete units in cruise operations, European destinations, UK destinations, marketing, aviation and airline operations, airline safety and security, crew room duties, airline emergency procedures, the business of travel and tourism, customer service, communication and more.

 What will I learn?